Mitarai Digital Folio

 Act 5 10

-Capulet’s dramatic peak falls in Act 3 with 95 lines — the act where the role carries the most weight on stage.
+Capulet’s dramatic peak falls in Act 3 with 95 lines.

 Voice signature